aguo795-ime/making-journal/journal-pages/week-04.md

 ### Reading Response: Māori Data Sovereignty

 Mikaere’s discussion of Māori data sovereignty reframed data as a strategic cultural resource rather than neutral information.
 This perspective highlighted the importance of considering who controls environmental data in Aotearoa and how datasets may carry cultural and political significance beyond technical measurement.
+This highlighted the importance of considering who environmental data represents and how visualisation choices influence whose perspectives become visible.

 ### Reflection